triztian/elevators/SOLUTION.md

 ## Solution

-Basically the solution consists of the following:
+Basically the solution consists of the following

+You can find a video linked at the bottom of this document

 ### Environment